google/skia/site/user/api/SkPaint_Reference.md

 void setStrokeMiter(SkScalar miter)
 </pre>

-The limit at which a sharp corner is drawn beveled.
+sets <a href="#Miter_Limit">Miter Limit</a>, angles with sharp cornersThe limit at which a sharp corner is drawn beveled.
 Valid values are zero and greater.
 Has no effect if <a href="#SkPaint_setStrokeMiter_miter">miter</a> is less than zero.